Searching for light long-lived neutralinos at Super-Kamiokande: Neutralino signals at Super-Kamiokande

 with $R_{\oplus}$ the earth's radius.
 In equation (\ref{eq:flux}), the lifetime of the neutralino enters via the exponential decay factor that depends on the decay length $\lambda_{\neut}=\gamma_{\neut}\beta_{\neut}c\tau_{\neut}$. \\

 The neutralinos that reach the Super-Kamiokande detector can decay to SM particles inside its instrumental volume, which we model as a cylinder of 20 meters in radius and 40 meters in height \cite{Super-Kamiokande:2002weg}.
 Among the possible decay products of the neutralinos it is possible to find charged leptons and mesons, as well as neutral pseudoscalar and vector mesons.
 Different decay products correspond to different kinds of signals in the detector, which at Super-Kamiokande can be classified in two: showering (or $e$-like), and non-showering (or $\mu$-like events).
 The former originates from electromagnetic and hadronic showers in the detector, while the latter is primarily associated to muons, which leave a distinctive Cherenkov ring with crisp edges.
-In this work, we focus on the showering signals originated from the decay of neutralinos described in table \ref{tab:benchmark_table}. \\ For our benchmark scenarios, the important decay width formulas of neutralinos to pseudoscalar and vector mesons accompanied with a lepton are \cite{deVries:2015mfw}
+In this work, we focus on the showering signals originated from the decay of neutralinos described in table \ref{tab:benchmark_table}.
+In particular, for the case of neutral mesons in the final states, we assume that they decay to a showering signal inside the volume of the detector.
+The parameter choice of the benchmark B1 also allows $K^0_L$ as a final state for neutralino decays, but we do not consider this as part of our signal since this particle will typically decay outside the detector due to its large decay length.\\ For our benchmark scenarios, the important decay width formulas of neutralinos to pseudoscalar and vector mesons accompanied with a lepton are \cite{deVries:2015mfw}.

 where

 In the equation above, $M_{ij}$ ($M^*_{ij}$) represents one of the final state pseudoscalar (vector) mesons listed in the neutralino decays of table \ref{tab:benchmark_table}.
 The indices $i,j$ designate the family of the meson's valence quarks.
 For the final state pseudoscalar mesons, we use the decay constants $f_{\pi} \simeq 130$ MeV \cite{10.1093/ptep/ptaa104}, $f_{\pi^0} = f_{\pi}/\sqrt{2}$ and $f_{K^0} = f_{K}/\sqrt{2}$ \cite{Dreiner:2006gu}, where $f_{K}$ was defined after equation (\ref{eq:scalar_vertex}).
 For vector mesons, on the other hand, $f^V_{M^*}$ represents the vector meson decay constant, and for $K^{*0}$, $K^{*+}$ we use the approximate value $f^T_{K^{*}} \simeq 230$ MeV \cite{Dreiner:2006gu,deVries:2015mfw}.